 “It’s yachting, not cruising” the SeaDream Yacht Club proudly states – and on closer investigation, their meaning is clear.
-At a time when “mega ships” make headlines and seemingly squeeze an impressive number of passengers into a floating theme park / shopping mall, SeaDream presents an alternative that has more in common with owning a private yacht.
+At a time when cruise holidays are dominated by “mega ships” make headlines and seemingly squeeze an impressive number of passengers into a floating theme park / shopping mall, SeaDream presents an alternative that has more in common with owning a private yacht.

 With two “yachts” (SeaDream I and SeaDream II) guests have the opportunity to join Caribbean cruises or the Mediterranean cruises, depending on the season (and between seasons there are trans-Atlantic crossings as the yachts reposition).
 Each yacht has 56 staterooms and the guests are pampered by 95 crew.

 SeaDream Yacht Club was founded in September of 2001 by Norwegian entrepreneur Atle Brynestad who founded Seabourn Cruise Line and Larry Pimentel, who was President of Seabourn under Brynestad.

 SeaDream has all the hallmarks of luxury small ship cruising and “access” - the ability to navigate into ports and destinations that larger cruise ships cannot - is one of the key elements that attracts guests.
 Although departure from the first port and arrival and the final port is to schedule, in between the captain has the flexibility to alter arrival and departure times when local opportunities present themselves.
 In this way the cruise becomes closer in experience to time aboard your own private yacht than a traditional cruise.